-Services that are covered for you What you must pay when you get these services In-Network Emergency care (Continued) This service does not apply to the deductible.
-Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
-Health and wellness education programs No prior authorization required.
-These programs are designed to enrich lifestyles and the health of members including weight management, fitness, and stress management.
-These benefits include Silver&Fit® Exercise & Healthy Aging Program and 24-Hour NurseLine.
-See benefit detail below.
-Silver&Fit® Exercise & Healthy Aging Program The program fee(s) you pay for the Silver&Fit Exercise & Healthy Aging Program and Home Fitness Program do not apply to your yearly maximum out-of-pocket amount.
+Services that are covered for you

+What you must pay when you get these services

+Health and wellness education programs

+No prior authorization required.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, and special diets.
+Programs designed to enrich the health and lifestyles of members include weight management, fitness, and stress management.

+\$0 annual program fee to enroll into a Silver&Fit fitness facility.

+\$0 annual fee for two kits.

+Silver&Fit® Exercise & Healthy Aging Program

 With the Silver&Fit Program, you may choose a membership at a participating fitness facility and participate in the Silver&Fit Home Fitness Program.
 The Silver&Fit Program also includes: healthy aging educational materials, activity rewards, and quarterly newsletters.

-For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll-free at (877) 427-4788.
+For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll free at (877) 427-4788.
 TTY users call (877) 710-2746.

-Note: The Silver&Fit Program is provided by American Specialty Health Fitness, Inc. (ASH Fitness), a subsidiary of American Specialty Health Incorporated (ASH).
-All programs and services
+Note: Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
+The Silver&Fit Program is provided by American Specialty Health Fitness, Inc. (ASH Fitness), a subsidiary of American Specialty Health Incorporated (ASH).
+All programs and services may not be available in all areas.
+Silver&Fit is a federally registered trademark of ASH.

-Services that are covered for you What you must pay when you get these services In-Network Silver&Fit® Exercise & Healthy Aging Program (Continued) may not be available in all areas.
-Silver&Fit is a federally registered trademark of ASH. • You can join a participating Silver&Fit fitness facility in our service area and take advantage of all the services and amenities that are a part of your fitness facility membership.
+You can join a participating Silver&Fit fitness facility in our service area and take advantage of all the services and amenities that are a part of your fitness facility membership.
 Amenities offered by fitness facilities vary by facility.
 Any non-standard fitness facility service that typically requires an additional fee is not included in your basic fitness membership.
 You can switch to another participating Silver&Fit fitness facility once a month.
 You may need to complete a new membership agreement at that new facility.
+Silver&Fit Home Fitness Program and receive up to two exercise kits per year for use at home.

-There is a non-refundable \$50 annual program fee to enroll into a Silver&Fit fitness facility.
-This service does not apply to the deductible.
-If you prefer to work out at home, you can sign up for the Silver&amp;Fit Home Fitness Program and receive up to two exercise kits per year for use at home. \$10 annual fee for two kits.
-This service does not apply to the deductible.
-24-Hour NurseLine Available 24-hours, 7 days a week.
-You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
-TTY users should call (844) 514-3774.
+If you prefer to work out at home, you can sign up for the Silver&Fit Home Fitness Program and receive up to two exercise kits per year for use at home.

+Services that are covered for you What you must pay when you get these services Health and wellness education programs (continued) 24-Hour NurseLine Available 24-hours, 7 days a week.
+You can call our 24- Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
+TTY users should call (844) 514- There is no co- insurance or co-pay for the 24-Hour NurseLine.
+3774.
 A nurse may call you back with additional advice and information based on your health questions and needs.
-There is no co-insurance, co-pay, or deductible for the 24-Hour NurseLine.
-Hearing services No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$40 co-pay per Medicare-covered exam.
+Hearing services (Medicare covered) No prior authorization required. \$40 co-pay.
+Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Hearing services - routine No prior authorization required.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$45 co-pay per visit.
+We cover: One routine hearing exam per calendar year.
+Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.